 Mr. Glickman served as our Lead Director from August 2020 to May 2022, and previously served as our Lead Director from August 2014 to August 2017.
 In March 2021, Mr. Glickman became a Senior Adviser to the U.S. Global Leadership Coalition.
 Mr. Glickman also has served as Senior Fellow for the Bipartisan Policy Center since 2010.
 Mr. Glickman served as Vice President and Executive Director of the Aspen Institute's Congressional Program from 2011 to March 2021.
 Mr. Glickman served as Chairman and CEO of the Motion Picture Association of America, Inc. from 2004 to 2010.
-Mr. Glickman served as Chairman and CEO of the Motion Picture Association of America, Inc. from 2004 to 2010.
-Mr. Glickman served as Director of the Institute's Orbitics at Harvard University's John F. Kennedy School of Government from 2002 to 2004 and served as Secient Advisor in the law firm of Akin, Gump, Strauss, Hauer & Feld, from 2001 to 2004.
-He also served as SL.
-Secretary of Agriculture from 1996 through 2001 and as a member of the U.S. Congress, representing a district in Kansas, from 1977 through 1995.
-Mr. Glickman serves as a distinguished Fellow of the Chicago Council on Global Affairs, a member and Founding Chair of the Board of the Foundation for Food and Agriculture Research, established in the 2014 Farm Bill by Congress, and Chairman of the International Advisory Board of APCO Worldwide, a public relations firm based in Washington, D.C.
-Mr. Glickman also serves on a number of non-profit advisory boards with a focus on agriculture and food supply and is an adjunct professor of Food and Mutrition at Tuttis University Friedman School of Nutrition.
+Mr. Glickman served as Director of the Institute of Politics at Harvard University's John F. Kennedy School of Government from 2002 to 2004 and served as Senior Advisor in the law firm of Akin, Gump, Strauss, Hauer & Feld, from 2001 to 2004.
+He also served as U.S. Secretary of Agriculture from 1995 through 2001 and as a member of the U.S. Congress, representing a district in Kansas, from 1977 through 1995.
+Mr. Glickman serves as a distinguished Fellow of the Chicago Council on Global Affairs, a member and Founding Chair of the Board of the Foundation for Food and Agriculture Research, established in the 2014 Farm Bill by Congress, and Chairman of the International Advisory Board of APCO Worldwide, a public relations firm based in Washington, DC.
+Mr. Glickman is on the Advisory Boards of Francis Energy, LLC and Eat Just, Inc., a cellular meat company.
+Mr. Glickman also serves on a number of nonprofit advisory boards with a focus on agriculture and food supply and is an adjunct professor of Food and Nutrition at Tufts University Friedman School of Nutrition.
 He also serves as Co-Chair of our Agriculture Markets Advisory Council.

 Mr. Glickman is an American politician, lawyer and non-profit leader.
 His multi-decade long legal and political career, including his service as Secretary of Agriculture, brings valuable experience in government relations and regulatory affairs with a focus on agriculture which is important to our business.
 As a U.S. congressman for 18 years and Chair of the House Permanent Select Committee on Intelligence, he gained global experience, perspective and knowledge on government relations, public policy and international relations.
 Through his role as Chairman and CEO of the Motion Picture Association, he gained executive management and leadership experience and was instrumental in expanding the sale of U.S. entertainment products overseas.
-In his current role as Senior Feliow at the Bipartisan Policy Center he is focused on public health, national security and economic policy issues.
+In his current role as Senior Fellow at the Bipartisan Policy Center he is focused on public health, national security and economic policy issues.

+Independent, Public Public Directorships:AllianceBernstein

-Public Directorships: AllianceBernstein Equitable Holdings, Inc. (formerly AXA Equitable Holdings)
+Equitable Holdings, Inc.

+(formerly AXA Equitable

+Holdings)

-Daniel G. Kaye DIRECTOR SINCE: 2019
+Daniel G. Kaye

-COMMITTEES: AC, EC,
+AGE: 69 DIRECTOR SINCE: 2019 COMMITTEES: AC, EC, RC

 Mr. Kaye served as Interim CFO and Treasurer of HealthEast Care System from 2013 to 2014.
 Prior to joining HealthEast, Mr. Kaye spent 35 years with Ernst & Young LLP, from which he retired in 2012.
-Throughout his time at Ernst & Young, where he was an audit partner for 25 years, Mr. Kaye enjoyed a track record of increasing leadership and responsibilities, including serving as the New England Managing Partner and the Midwest Managing Partner of Assurance, Mr. Kaye serves on the compensation committee of Aliance Bernstein and on the audit (Chair), finance, nomination and governance committee (Chair) and risk committees of Equitable Holdings, Inc. (formerly AXA Equitable Holdings).
+Throughout his time at Ernst & Young, where he was an audit partner for 25 years, Mr. Kaye enjoyed a track record of increasing leadership and responsibilities, including serving as the New England Managing Partner and the Midwest Managing Partner of Assurance.
+Mr. Kaye serves on the compensation committee of Alliance Bernstein and on the audit (Chair), finance, nomination and governance committee (Chair) and risk committees of Equitable Holdings, Inc. (formerly AXA Equitable Holdings).
 He served as a director of Ferrellgas Partners LP (2012 to 2015).
 Mr. Kaye is a CPA and NACD Board Leadership Fellow.